HizenbergABC/pywall/README.md

-## Creating a Python Logo on CorelDraw using Python (automatically)
+# Creating a Python Logo on CorelDraw using Python programming (automatically)

+>ALERT!!